 - Fresh Nectarines- you will need fresh nectarines for this recipe and a lot of them.
 I used 9 for mine.
 Nectarines vary in size, which is why I went with a cup measurement instead of a number of nectarines.

-- Granulated and Brown Sugar- I like to use the granulated sugar in the nectarines then the brown sugar in the batter.
+- Granulated and Brown Sugar- I like to use the granulated sugar in the nectarines and then the brown sugar in the batter.
 You can easily just use one or the other if you prefer.

 - Cornstarch- You don't have to use this, but I like to thicken the filling just a touch.
 The cornstarch will help thicken.